 A TableEnvironment is created by calling the static BatchTableEnvironment.create() or StreamTableEnvironment.create() method with a StreamExecutionEnvironment or an ExecutionEnvironment and an optional TableConfig.
 The TableConfig can be used to configure the TableEnvironment or to customize the query optimization and translation process (see Query Optimization).

-Make sure to choose the BatchTableEnvironment/StreamTableEnvironment that matches your programming language.
+Make sure to choose the specific planner BatchTableEnvironment/StreamTableEnvironment that matches your programming language.

 A TableEnvironment maintains a catalog of tables which are registered by name.
 There are two types of tables, input tables and output tables.
 Input tables can be referenced in Table API and SQL queries and provide input data.
 Output tables can be used to emit the result of a Table API or SQL query to an external system.